 The best way to ease through airport security is to dress for success.
 Certain garments and accessories could get you flagged for extra screening, slowing down your progression through the airport.
-Want to roll through the security line like a pro?
-Avoid wearing the following attire.

 What Not to Wear in the Airport Security Line